nithinmurali/pygsheets/docs/source/index.rst

 pygsheets
 =========

-A simple, intutive library for google spreadsheets based on api v4 which gets most of your work done.
+A simple, intuitive library to access google spreadsheets through the Google Sheets API v4.

 Features
 --------

-- Google spreadsheet api v4 support
+- Google Sheets API v4 support.
+- Limited Google Drive API v3 support.
-- Open, create, delete and share spreadsheets using _title_
+- Open and create spreadsheets by __title__.
-- Control permissions of spreadsheets.
+- Add or remove permissions from you spreadsheets.
-- Extract range, entire row or column values.
-- Set cell format, text format, coloe, write notes
-- NamedRanges Support
+- Simple calls to get a row, column or defined range of values.
-- Do all the updates and push the changes in a batch
+- Change the formatting properties of a cell.
+- Supports named ranges & protected ranges.
+- Queue up requests in batch mode and then process them in one go.

 Small Example
 -------------